 The way you structure your URLs will also play a significant role in how you rank.

 Try to include your main keyword in the URL when it makes sense, and keep the URLs short.
 Don’t add numbers and dates to them if you don’t have to.

 The main focus when crafting URLs should be for users, not search engines.
 Make sure your users can understand what each page is about based on the URL alone.

-While they may seem trivial and small compared to other elements of a page, all titles, tags and meta-data should be crafted with care.
-These elements are not seen by users but are still a major information source for search engines, so filling all of them out should be a given when building a new website.
+While they may seem trivial and minor compared to other page elements, all titles, tags, and meta-data should be carefully crafted.
+These elements are not seen by users but are still a significant information source for search engines, so filling all of them out should be a given when building a new website.

-Try to include your keywords in titles and meta descriptions, and don’t forget to optimise your media elements either.
+Try to include your keywords in titles and meta descriptions, and don’t forget to optimise your media elements.